Employment and training

 Young learners in the senior phase of their education (S4-S6) at school will be able to access a range of opportunities and experiences that will help them develop skills for life, learning and work.
 These experiences will help them make choices on their chosen career pathway.
 For some, this will be into employment once they have reached the school leaving age.

 The Scottish Government's Developing the Young Workforce (DYW) strategy is helping young people to develop work-related skills as they prepare to leave school.

 While at school, young people can take part in Foundation Apprenticeships (FA).
-These programmes are equivalent to two Higher grades and almost all Scottish universities accept them for entry through University and Colleges Admissions Services (UCAS).
+These programmes are equivalent to one Higher grade and all Scottish universities accept them for entry through University and Colleges Admissions Services (UCAS).
 Most universities recognise the Foundation Apprenticeship programme as equivalent to one Higher at A grade or one Higher at B grade.
 Most of the universities in Scotland have degree programmes in the same subject areas as Foundation Apprenticeships.

 Participants normally follow a programme over two years in the senior phase, in which they will attend college and also take part in an extended work placement.